Localizing Preference Aggregation Conflicts: A Graph-Theoretic Approach Using Sheaves: Framework and Methods

-\begin{remark}[DAG as Intersection of Constraints] The definition of the pushforward stalk $(\pi_* F^\sigma)_{v'}$ requires finding an order $\tau$ that satisfies multiple local conditions simultaneously.
+\begin{remark}[Constraint Digraph as Intersection of Constraints] The definition of the pushforward stalk $(\pi_* F^\sigma)_{v'}$ requires finding an order $\tau$ that satisfies multiple local conditions simultaneously.
 In set-theoretic terms, the stalk is the intersection of the solution sets of individual voters.
-The constraint DAG algorithm computes this intersection efficiently.
-A cycle in the DAG corresponds to an empty intersection ($\bigcap \text{valid orders} = \emptyset$), providing a computational certificate that the stalk is empty. \end{remark}
+The constraint digraph algorithm computes this intersection efficiently.
+A cycle in the digraph corresponds to an empty intersection ($\bigcap \text{valid orders} = \emptyset$), providing a computational certificate that the stalk is empty. \end{remark}

-\begin{remark}[Empty Stalk Detection] A cycle in the constraint DAG immediately certifies that the pushforward stalk is empty.
-For example, if merging voters $V_1$ with order $A > B > C$ and $V_2$ with order $B > C > A$, the constraints form a cycle $A \to B \to C \to A$, proving no compatible order exists. \end{remark}

-\begin{remark}[Enumeration Complexity] While cycle detection is polynomial, \textit{enumerating all compatible total orders} is \#P-complete in the worst case, as it requires counting all linear extensions of the constraint DAG.
-For most practical preference profiles, the constraint DAG is highly constrained, yielding few compatible orders.
-Our implementation returns one witness ordering for large $|A|$, which suffices for existence proofs and empty stalk detection. \end{remark}
+\begin{remark}[Counting Compatible Orders] While cycle detection is polynomial, \textit{counting} the compatible total orders is \#P-complete \cite{BrightwellWinkler1991}, since it amounts to counting the linear extensions of the constraint digraph.
+(Listing those orders is a separate matter: there can be exponentially many of them, so enumeration is unavoidably exponential regardless of how hard counting turns out to be.)
+For most practical preference profiles the constraint digraph is highly constrained, yielding few compatible orders.
+Our implementation returns one witness ordering for large $|\mathcal{A}|$, which suffices for existence proofs and empty stalk detection. \end{remark}

 The complete algorithm with complexity analysis appears in Appendix~\ref{appendix:algorithms}; a worked example demonstrating empty stalk detection is provided in Appendix~\ref{appendix:example}.